Yate baronets

-There have been two baronetcies created for persons with the surname Yate, one in the Baronetage of England and one in the Baronetage of the United Kingdom.
-Both creations are extinct.
+Two baronetcies created for individuals with the surname Yate, one in the Baronetage of England and the other in the Baronetage of the United Kingdom.
+Both are now extinct.

 The Yate Baronetcy, of Buckland in the County of Berkshire, was created in the Baronetage of England on 30 July 1622 for Edward Yate.
-The title became extinct on the death of the fourth Baronet in 1690.
+The title became extinct upon the death of the fourth Baronet in 1690, and the Buckland estate passed to his sister, Mary Yate, who was married to Sir Robert Throckmorton, 3rd Baronet.

 The Yate Baronetcy, of Madeley Hall in the County of Shropshire, was created in the Baronetage of the United Kingdom on 31 January 1921 for the colonial administrator and Conservative politician Charles Yate.
-His only son predeceased him and the title became extinct on Yate's death in 1940.
+His only son predeceased him and the title became extinct upon Yate's death in 1940.